Skip to Content

 In October of 2025, we finished a mission in Kinshasa, which allows us to :

-• control the quality and functionality of the equipment delivered
+• control the quality and functionalityof the delivered equipment

 This training covers both the operation of the DataCup and the PowerCup, as well as managing the interface and the addition of new digital content to the different libraries.
 We also provided in-depth training on hardware update and maintenance processes to empower local teams.